Take the Next Step

 We encourage you to apply skills learned in the classroom through study abroad, undergraduate research, co-op/internships, and/or service learning.
 You will learn from qualified professionals who actively work in the field of mechanical engineering and work on mechanical engineering projects, allowing you to apply your classroom education to real-world situations.

-View the Bachelor of Science in Mechanical Engineering program information, degree requirements, and graduation planning strategy in the University Catalog.
+View the Bachelor of Science in Mechanical Engineering program information, degree requirements, and graduation planning strategy in the Academic Catalog.

 Annual Student Enrollment: